NodeBE4/opinion/_posts/2022-03-28-EnclavedMicrostate.md

 ----- __297.1__ -----2022-04-04 04:15:14+08:00:

 Well also, in 2014 she would have been, what, 17?
-Edgy teen phases aren't necessarily uncommon.
+Edgy teen phases aren't exactly uncommon.

 ----- __297.2__ -----2022-04-04 04:23:14+08:00: